PsychNeuro/ed1/book/glossary.md

 #### scientific method
 is a procedure for establishing +replicable results from experiments that can build up a body of understanding that transcends the individual's +subjective experience and works toward establishing an +objective understanding of the world.
 Critical elements include formulating a hypothesis, testing it by collecting data using a well-specified procedure that can be reliably replicated by others, and analyzing the data to determine if it confirmed or disconfirmed the hypothesis.

+#### self-model
+is an internal model of the self, potentially constructed via +predictive-learning where you learn by trying to predict your own actions in response to different situations.
+Various phenomena reflect the attempt to maintain a consistent model of the self, such as +cognitive-dissonance.

 #### sensation
 refers to the raw signals produced by the primary +receptors, as contrasted with +perception which refers to the deeper, interpretive processing of sensory information.
 We are not aware of raw sensation.